getify/You-Dont-Know-JS/scope-closures/ch4.md

 Here we add `studentName` as a property on the `global` object, and then in the `console.log(..)` statement we're able to access `studentName` as a normal global variable.

-Remember, the identifier `global` is not defined by JS, it's defined by Node.
+Remember, the identifier `global` is not defined by JS; specifically, it's defined by Node.

 ## Global This